 This lets you forward data via an encrypted tunnel from another client application running on the same computer as a secure shell client.
 Thanks to its cryptography and ability to connect directly, this security protocol can also be used to go over firewalls.

-Consensus: SSH tunneling is a great security measure when looking at software VPN alternatives for a business.
+Verdict: SSH tunneling is a great security measure when looking at software VPN alternatives for a business.
 It encrypts your data passing through the SSH channels.
 Also, individual use of SSH tunneling is possible, but it requires knowledge.

 There aren’t many drawbacks – SSH tunneling secures only the part of the data that goes through its client, and server-wide implementation requires experienced personnel.